YihuaLiang95/Lab2cRobot-Beta/README.md

    # 6. Week 12</br>
    Previously, to add a new voice command data path to control the robot, we need to change four files (namely cmd_word_params.yaml, tuling_nlu.cpp, voice_move.cpp and riki_patrol_nav.py) simutaneously.
 It takes a lot of time and is very likely to encounter bugs.

-   To solve this problem, I wrote a interface file, which takes in the command and the command name (for example, test command 测试命令) and handles all the inner changes of the four files.
+   To solve this problem, I wrote an interface file, which takes in the command and the command name (for example, test command 测试命令) and handles all the inner changes of the four files.

    To use this file, the user should: 1. change the command and command name in file_change.py; 2. run the file use python3; 3. do the "catkin_make" step in the directory of rikirobot_audio/something/something/ 4. add the lines that you need in the riki_patrol_nav.py file.